MtnViewJohn/context-free/README.txt

 Requires Visual Studio 2010 or Visual C++ 2010 Express edition, or later.

-The CLI solution file is at ./ContextFreeCLI.sln
+The VS2010 CLI solution file is at ./ContextFreeCLI.sln The VS2012 Express CLI solution file is at ./ContextFreeCLIVS11.sln

 If you modify cfdg.l or cfdg.ypp then you must rebuild the parser files in src-win/derived.
 If you have Cygwin installed or have access to a Unix/Linux